Superdeterminism Without Conspiracy: A Superdeterministic Model

 The Impossible Triangle Corollary is vital for explaining the notion of non-commutativity in RaQM \cite{Palmer:2022}.
 Consider a particle with spin prepared (with Stern-Gerlach device SG0) relative to some exact orientation $\bold X$.
-It is passed through Stern-Gerlach device SG1 with exact orientation $Y$.
-The spin-up output beam of SG1 is passed through Stern-Gerlach device SG2 with exact orientation $Z$.
-By RaQM, $\bold X \cdot \bold Y$ and $\bold Y \cdot \bold Z$ are rational.
-Suppose the detector in the spin-down output channel of SG2 registers a particle and consider the hypothetical experiment on the same particle (same $\lambda$) where SG1 and SG2 are swapped (commuted).
+It is passed through Stern-Gerlach device SG1 with exact orientation $\bold Y$.
+The spin-up output beam of SG1 is passed through Stern-Gerlach device SG2 with exact orientation $\bold Z$.
+By RaQM, $\bold X \cdot \bold Y$ and $\bold Y \cdot \bold Z$ must be rational.
+In a run of the experiment, a detector in one output channel of SG2 will register a particle.
+Consider a hypothetical counterfactual experiment on the same particle (same $\lambda$) where SG1 and SG2 are swapped (commuted).
 The measurement outcome from this hypothetical experiment is undefined: by the Impossible Triangle Corollary, if $\bold X \cdot \bold Y$ and $\bold Y \cdot \bold Z$ are rational, then $\bold X \cdot \bold Z$ is not.

 We note in passing that it is straightforwardly shown \cite{Palmer:2020} that the ensemble representation of the single qubit state in RaQM satisfies a uncertainty principle relationship, i.e. \be \Delta S_x \Delta S_y \ge \frac{\hbar}{2} \langle S_z \rangle \ee Here $\Delta S_x$ and $\Delta S_y$ are associated with standard deviations of bit-strings, and $\langle S_z \rangle$ denotes a bit-string ensemble mean.